MicrosoftDocs/VBA-Docs/api/Office.Permission.ApplyPolicy.md

 ## Remarks

-Microsoft Office Information Rights Management supports the use of administrative permission policies which list users and groups and their document permissions.
+Microsoft Office Information Rights Management supports the use of administrative permission policies that list users and groups and their document permissions.
 The **ApplyPolicy** method applies a permission policy to the active document.

 ## Example